Artlobby/commander_keen/Proposal.md

 **Day 3**: Component interaction

 - Components will have specific interactions when they are pushed around.
 This will require many Redux cycles.
+Interactions include:
+  - Chip with doors
+  - Chip with blocks
+  - Chip with keys

 **Day 4**: Finish component interaction + board logic interaction.

-- Create controls for game speed, stop, start, reset, and shape type
-- Have a styled `HTML Baz`, nice looking controls and title
-- If time: include buttons on the side to toggle the color scheme of the cells

-### Bonus features

-There are many directions this cellular automata engine could eventually go.
-Some anticipated updates are:
-- [ ] Add options for different rule sets
-- [ ] Add multiple choices for starting states that are interesting
-- [ ] Explore multi-state versions of the game, such as the ones outlined [here](https://cs.stanford.edu/people/eroberts/courses/soco/projects/2008-09/modeling-natural-systems/gameOfLife2.html)
+- Game logic should trigger win condition once certain component requirements have been fulfilled.
+- Install non-movement keybindings such as level reset.